Make your own free website on Tripod.com

 -Blue box 86' hi-cube box 4 door plug PRR 110175 is ok if a Thrall

--SD45 RTR very close (eye bolts, wipers, MU hoses need to be added)
+-SD45 RTR (eye bolts, wipers, MU hoses need to be added)

 -SD38 RTR (same)